Haplogroup E-M96: E-M75

-Family Tree DNA shows numerous persons of Haplogroup E-M75 claiming origins from the Arabian Peninsula (most from Saudi Arabia, but also from Bahrain, Kuwait, Yemen, and United Arab Emirates).
-Sampling bias does not allow for meaningful percentages, but the presences of the haplogroup is solidly attested.
+Private commercial DNA testing at Family Tree DNA shows numerous E-M75 males originating from the Arabian Peninsula (Saudi Arabia, Bahrain, Kuwait, Yemen, and the United Arab Emirates), and among Ashkenazi Jews.
+E-M75 has also been identified in a Lebanese male.

 Phylogenetics

 Phylogenetic history

 Prior to 2002, there were in academic literature at least seven naming systems for the Y-Chromosome Phylogenetic tree.
 This led to considerable confusion.
 In 2002, the major research groups came together and formed the Y-Chromosome Consortium (YCC).
 They published a joint paper that created a single new tree that all agreed to use.
 Later, a group of citizen scientists with an interest in population genetics and genetic genealogy formed a working group to create an amateur tree aiming at being above all timely.
 The table below brings together all of these works at the point of the landmark 2002 YCC Tree.
 This allows a researcher reviewing older published literature to quickly move between nomenclatures.